smallwat3r/shhh-cli/README.md

 <h3 align="center">shhh-cli</h3>
 <p align="center">Go CLI client for Shhh</p>

----

 **shhh-cli** is a Command Line Interface tool interacting with [Shhh](https://github.com/smallwat3r/shhh).
-This allows you to create and read secrets directly from the terminal.
+This util allows you to create and read secrets using Shhh directly from the terminal.

 ![shhh-cli](https://i.imgur.com/DAf4qRg.png)

 ## How to install it?

 #### If you're a GO user
 ```sh
 go get -u github.com/smallwat3r/shhh-cli \
     && mv $GOPATH/bin/shhh-cli $GOPATH/bin/shhh